WayneCrawford/bruit-fm/WP3.md

   We will model the Pacific, Atlantic and Indian ocean data sets and analyse the data fit, progressively mproving the model as indicated by the fit.
 - **T3.3.3: An integrated model of sea floor noise.** Based on the above models and physical mechanisms.

-## Risks
-Risks are fairly low as we developed the techniques and know in what areas they can be improved or modified to apply to the seafloor environment.